gordtulloch/obsy/README.md

 ## Other contributors
 I stand on the shoulders of:
 * **Aaron Morris** (decep on CN) - Aaron's indi-allsky has a lot of functions similar to those needed in oMCP.py so many thanks for allowing me to modify some of the code for my purposes https://github.com/aaronwmorris/indi-allsky
-* **Dušan Poizl** (nou on CN) - I took a fork of nou's tenmon repo from https://gitea.nouspiro.space/nou/tenmon to serve as a reference for the same code developed in Python for web deployment.
-While nou's code is C++/JS intended for desktop use the algorithms are going to be extremely handy!!

 ## Installation
 Full installation instructions will be provided when the initial release is created.
 Essentially the process will be to clone the repository via git and run a setup.sh script with a parameter (observatory, telescope, remote, master) to determine what the node should be configured as.
 Auto-discovery of nodes on the same network will hopefully be implemented on release.